 If you continue to experience a divide error while in Windows or in a particular software program and have followed each of the above recommendations, ensure that the issue is not being caused by the operating system by attempting to reinstall the operating system.

-Finally, if none of the above recommendations resolve or help to determine the cause of your issue it is possible that your computer may have a hardware issue.
+Finally, if none of the above recommendations resolve or help to determine the cause of your issue the computer may have a hardware issue.
 When a Divide Error is encountered because of hardware it is caused by an issue with the computer Processor (CPU).